qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

-If you want to draw a segment of a given length, just click on the *d* box (keyboard shortcut :kbd:`d`), enter the distance (be aware that the input is in map unit, so **meters**) and hit Enter to lock the mouse in the canvas and so the length of the segment:
+If you want to draw a segment of a given length, just click on the *d* box (keyboard shortcut :kbd:`d`), enter the distance (be aware that the input is in map unit) and hit Enter to lock the mouse in the canvas hence the length of the
+segment:

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_distance.png
    :align: center